marvin-nyalik/Webpack-To-Do-List/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-Visit the deployed secure version of this project [here](https://marvin-nyalik.github.io/Webpack-To-Do-List/dist/)
+Visit the deployed secure version of this project [here](https://marvin-nyalik.github.io/Webpack-To-Do-List/dist/).
+Note that this project is NOT and WILL NOT be optimized for mobile devices.

 ## 💻 Getting Started <a name="getting-started"></a>